2025 Emmy Predictions

 Should Win: Britt Lower - Severance

-Remember when I said the top series tends to win one of Actor or Actress?
-I think Severance gets its lead actress prize thanks to Britt Lower.
+Most pundits seem to have Kathy Bates winning here, and not without reason.
+She is an extremely respected actress giving a performance that was able to beat presumed sweeper Anna Sawai at the Critics Choice.
+But she is the only nomination for her show, and the last time someone won this category as her show's lone nomination was Tatiana Maslany for Orphan Black nine years ago.
+She could certainly repeat this feat, but I think Beau Bridges was a very possible get for the show considering the Guest Actor in a Drama lineup we ultimately landed on.
+That brings me to Britt Lower.
 She is in by far the strongest show here; Matlock and Bad Sisters only have one Emmy nomination, while The Last of Us and The Diplomat missed Writing, Directing, and their widely predicted Supporting Actress contender.
 Her dual performance as Helly R. and Helena Eagan was also the main talking point of the first half of Severance season 2.
 Though she and Tramell Tillman failed to get recognized anywhere for their excellent work in season 1, I do think they give the standout performances of the season and would be the actors most likely to benefit from the increased Emmy profile of Severance.
-I am not counting out Kathy Bates, though, as she is a far more respected actress giving a performance that was able to beat presumed sweeper Anna Sawai at the Critics Choice.
-Bates and Lower each have enough individual passion to land TCA nominations, and I might be tempted to predict the former if she wins the TCA.
-But when Bates is the only nomination for her show, while Lower is one of 27 Emmy nominations for Severance, I am trusting the pool of support Severance has to push her to a win.
+When Bates is the only nomination for her show, while Lower is one of 27 Emmy nominations for Severance, I am trusting the pool of support Severance has to push her to a win.

 Will Win: Tramell Tillman - Severance